-- The provider had created a learning culture at the service which improved the care people received. - The provider had a clear management structure that monitored the quality of care to drive improvements in service delivery. - Staff had access to up to date policies and procedures, which included the business continuity plan in case of any emergency. - Staff were kept up to date about people's needs through daily handovers to ensure any changes to people's support was shared. - The registered manager was aware of their responsibility to notify CQC of reportable incidents and events and did this as required. - The registered manager completed regular checks through audits and care records reviews to monitor the safety and quality of the care and support. - Where checks identified areas of concern, appropriate action was taken by the registered manager to mitigate risk and drive improvement.
-However, people and their relatives told us and records showed that some environmental/equipment risks were not always actioned by the provider in a prompt manner.
-For example, an environmental audit from May 2023 showed some sinks at the home needed to be replaced.
-These had not been replaced at the time of our inspection 6 months after the audit had been completed.
+- The provider had a clear management structure that monitored the quality of care to drive improvements in service delivery.
+The registered manager was supported by support manager and deputy support manager. - The provider had created a learning culture at the service which improved the care people received.
+During the inspection, we raised a concern with the managers around the management of temporary staff files.
+Immediate action was taken in response to this and the procedure for obtaining these files was improved. - Staff had access to up to date policies and procedures, which included the business continuity plan in case of any emergency. - Staff were kept up to date about people's needs through daily handovers to ensure any changes to people's support was shared. - The registered manager was aware of their responsibility to notify CQC of reportable incidents and events and did this as required. - Managers completed regular checks through audits and care records reviews to monitor the safety and quality of the care and support. - Where checks identified areas of concern, action was taken by the managers to mitigate risk and drive improvement.
+For example, although we identified concerns with the storage of prescribed creams, staff told us they had been previously reminded by seniors and managers to store these safely as this had been identified as a concern.